markwomack/ModelTrainTurnoutControl/README.md

 - Relay Controller: (8 channel) ~$11.00, (16 channel) ~$20.00

 For my layout with 18 turnouts, the approximate cost of the hardware would be Teensy 4.1 ($32), switches ($27), servos ($36), servo controllers ($10), relay controllers ($30) with some room to grow and add more turnouts in the future.
-The total is $135.
+The total is $135 vs $450 if using Tourtoise controllers.
 The circuit board and components (buttons, resistors, etc) would add some more cost.
 And then there is the time it will take to solder, assemble, configure, and test.
 But that's why we are in to model railroading, right?